 Your website will climb up in search results if you get SEO done right, but that will take time.
-If you’re a new lawyer and want to get your first customers you can do it by some marketing channels.
+If you’re a new lawyer and want to get your first customers, you can do it through some marketing channels.

 What can you do to maximize results fast?

 You can pay your way to the top, and there’s no shame in it.
-All types of business entities—large and small—advertise here through Google AdWords.
+All types of business entities—large and small—advertise here through Google Ads.

 You know how this works, but you may not have calculated the math:

 The first three to four search results on Google are ads served through Google Ads.
 These companies compete for potential clients’ attention.
 The game is simple: if your website works well in converting visitors into phone calls and online requests for more information, there is a simple arbitrage.
 For example, for every $1,000 invested in digital marketing for my law firm, I will get an average $5,000 engagement.
 Particularly for lawyers, there are some that are higher than that.

 A $1,000 investment for a $5,000 engagement may seem pricey, but what’s the alternative?
 Continue getting by on sporadically trickling-down referrals?
 No. This is the way to grow systematically.
 Those lawyers that know get it.

 Before hiring a good marketing company to run this for you, make sure to calculate your numbers: